The Center's first major annual conference, "Regulation By Prosecutors," focused on the regulation of private industry by criminal prosecutors.

 - Ronald Goldstock, New York State Commissioner of the Waterfront Commission of New York Harbor and Independent Private Sector Inspector General

-- Michele Hirshman, Partner, Paul, Weiss, Rifkind, Wharton & Garrison LLP, and former First Deputy Attorney General for the State of New York, Office of the New York Attorney General
+- Michele Hirshman, Partner, Paul, Weiss, Rifkind, Wharton & Garrison, and former First Deputy Attorney General for the State of New York, Office of the New York Attorney General

-- Mark K. Schonfeld, Partner, Gibson Dunn & Crutcher LLP, and former Director, New York Regional Office, Securities and Exchange Commission
+- Mark K. Schonfeld, Partner, Gibson Dunn & Crutcher, and former Director, New York Regional Office, Securities and Exchange Commission

-- Gil M. Soffer, Partner, Katten Muchin Rosenman LLP, and former Associate Deputy Attorney General, United States Department of Justice
+- Gil M. Soffer, Partner, Katten Muchin Rosenman, and former Associate Deputy Attorney General, United States Department of Justice

 - The Honorable Richard J. Sullivan, United States District Judge on the United States District Court for the Southern District of New York and former General Counsel for Marsh Inc.

-- Theodore V. Wells, Jr., Partner, Paul, Weiss, Rifkind, Wharton & Garrison LLP
+- Theodore V. Wells Jr., Partner, Paul, Weiss, Rifkind, Wharton & Garrison

-- Mary Jo White, Partner, Debevoise & Plimpton LLP, and former United States Attorney for the Southern District of New York
+- Mary Jo White, Partner, Debevoise & Plimpton, and former United States Attorney for the Southern District of New York

-- Debra Wong Yang, Partner, Gibson Dunn & Crutcher LLP, and former United States Attorney for the Central District of California
+- Debra Wong Yang, Partner, Gibson Dunn & Crutcher, and former United States Attorney for the Central District of California